 During his term as President, there was a significant increase in student enrollment, and three buildings were constructed; the Camp-Swofford Chapel, the George L. Stephenson Center, and the Timken Physical Education Building.

 Dr. Briggs was active in the community and with several national organizations.
 He authored Eight Keys to a Better Me, aimed at developing the character of elementary age students and co-authored The Cotton Man: Notes on the Life and Times of Wofford B. ("Bill") Camp.
-He was also instrumental in the development of the Limestone College Evening Block Program to help working adults earn their college degree.
+He was also instrumental in the development of the Limestone University Evening Block Program to help working adults earn their college degree.
 Other accomplishments during his tenure at Limestone include the establishment of an Honors Program for gifted students, implementing a Computer Science Program, and an expansion to the Timken Physical Education Building in partnership with the YMCA.

 G. Fredrick Payne came to Limestone from North Greenville College where he was Chief Development Officer.
 Payne faced challenges on several fronts at Limestone, including declining enrollment and financial strain on college resources.